TahirRida/INE-Learning/README.md

 - **Frontend Testing:** Employs React Testing Library to simulate user interaction.
 - **Security Testing:** Conducted to identify and mitigate potential vulnerabilities.

+## DevOps
+### Docker and Kubernetes Integration

+In this DevOps section, we automate development, deployment, and management for fast and reliable delivery of functionality to end users in the INE-Learning platform.

+- **Docker for Development and Deployment:** We use Docker to containerize our backend and frontend, ensuring a consistent development environment, simplified dependency management, and seamless scaling.
+- **Kubernetes for Orchestration**: We use Kubernetes to automate deployment, scaling, and operations for high availability and reliability of our Docker containers.

+Together, Docker and Kubernetes form a powerful combination that empowers us to deliver a stable and scalable E-Learning platform, meeting the needs of our users effectively.

 ## Contributing

 We welcome contributions from the INPT community!
 If you have suggestions for improvements or new features, feel free to fork the repository, make changes, and submit a pull request.